 Town of Cheverly: National Register Historic District Nomination

-The Ottery Group will present the nomination to the town on Thursday, January 23 at 6:00 p.m. at the Cheverly Town Hall gymnasium, 6401 Forest Road, Cheverly, MD 20785.
+The Ottery Group and Community Planning Division staff presented the nomination to the town council and stakeholders on Thursday, January 23 at 6:00 p.m. at the Cheverly Town Hall gymnasium, 6401 Forest Road, Cheverly, MD 20785.

 Nominate the historic core of the Town of Cheverly to the National Register of Historic Places to achieve recognition of its historic significance, enabling the use of state and federal tax incentives for the preservation and rehabilitation of contributing properties.

 This project involves the retention of consultant services to research, document, and produce a National Register Historic District Nomination for those portions of the Town of Cheverly that would be found to meet the criteria for designation as a National Register Historic District.
-The area to be addressed through this project includes that identified as the Cheverly Historic Community in the 2010 Approved Historic Sites and Districts Plan (pp. 223-224) and is composed largely of those portions of the present Town of Cheverly that were platted by Robert Marshall, president of the Washington Suburban Realty Company, in seven sections between 1918 and 1926.
-The desired consultant services would produce all the documentation required for review by the Prince George’s County Historic Preservation Commission Prince George’s County Historic Preservation Commission, the Maryland Historical Trust, and the United States Department of the Interior/National Park Service.
+The initial area that was addressed through this project included the area identified as the Cheverly Historic Community in the 2010 Approved Historic Sites and Districts Plan (pp. 223-224) and is composed largely of those portions of the present Town of Cheverly that were platted by Robert Marshall, president of the Washington Suburban Realty Company, in seven sections between 1918 and 1926.
+The consultant services produced all the documentation required for review by the Prince George’s County Historic Preservation Commission Prince George’s County Historic Preservation Commission, the Maryland Historical Trust, and the United States Department of the Interior/National Park Service.